LexProfi/EvaCortex/papers/EvaCortex_Core_Reasoning_Architecture.md

 - **Embodied cognitive systems** with interactive world models

 > **EvaCortex** treats reasoning as both **structure** and **process**, providing a substrate for **adaptive intelligence** — not dependent on token-level emergence.

----

-> **EvaCortex is a foundation for agents that not only respond — but think, reason, and architect themselves over time.**

----

-> _Note: This document is conceptual.
-It deliberately omits implementation details, schema definitions, or internal data structures._

 > _Licensed under CC BY-NC-ND 4.0 – No derivatives or commercial use permitted.
 See full terms at https://creativecommons.org/licenses/by-nc-nd/4.0/_